-Ms.Alex Edelmann is The Greene School Instructional Guide for the Humanities Department and serves as the 20th Century History teacher as well.
+Ms.Alex Edelmann is a founding teacher of The Greene School and is now the school's Principal.
+Instructional Guide for the Humanities Department and serves as the 20th Century History teacher as well.
 A founding teacher at TGS, she has worked with the Instructional Leadership Team to develop school curriculum and policy, including the writing of and compiling of the school's Crew curriculum.
 Ms. Edelmann also oversees the International Travel Program which strives to make exploration accessible to all TGS students.
 She is the 2012 recipient of the Fulbright JAPAN Teacher Exchange Program for Education in Sustainable Development and the 2014 Peter McWalters Professional Educator Award.
 She has also presented at the Expeditionary Learning Schools National Conference several times.

 Mr. Brian Flamand graduated from Rhode Island College in 2003 with a BA in Geography.
 After graduation, he worked in an alternative middle school as a Social Studies and Physical Education teacher.
 In 2016, Brian graduated from Rhode Island College with a BS in Secondary Education Social Studies, 5-12 Special Education, and earned his Middle Level Certification as well.
 Brian came to The Greene School because he believes in the Expeditionary Learning process that engages learners through environmental stewardship, immersion into nature, and the cross-curricular approach to learning that presents topics from multiple angles.
 Brian teaches a transition course at The Greene School and co-teaches in math and history.